Alternating and symmetric superpowers of metric generalized Jordan superpairs: Symmetric superpowers of metric generalized Jordan superpairs

 \begin{df} Let $(L,M,b) \in \MFLSM$ and $(\cV,\langle\cdot,\cdot\rangle) \in \MGJSP$ be nonzero corresponding objects through the Faulkner correspondence.
 The Lie supermodule $(L,\bigvee^n M, b)$ is not neccesarily faithful, but by the Faulkner construction, it defines an object $(\bigvee^n \cV, \langle\cdot,\cdot\rangle) \in \MGJSP$ that will be called the \emph{$n$-th symmetric superpower} of $(\cV, \langle\cdot,\cdot\rangle)$ in the class $\MGJSP$.
 The object in $\MFLSM$ that corresponds to $(\bigvee^n \cV, \langle\cdot,\cdot\rangle)$ will be called the \emph{$n$-th symmetric superpower} of $(L,M,b)$ in the class $\MFLSM$, which is given by $(\widetilde{L}, \bigvee^n M, \widetilde{b})$, where $\widetilde{L}$ is a quotient of $\instr(L,\bigvee^n M)$, and $\widetilde{b}$ is determined by $b$ (this follows from \cite[Prop.3.3]{A22}). \end{df}

 \begin{remark} Throughout this section, and without further mention unless otherwise stated, we will only consider objects $(\cV, \langle\cdot,\cdot\rangle)\in\MGJSP$ and $n > 1$ such that both vector superspaces $\cV^+$ and $\cV^-$ satisfy the conditions from Remark~\ref{remark.restrictions.symmetric}.
-This will avoid considering the case where $\bigvee^n\cV = 0$. \end{remark}
+This will avoid considering the case where $\bigvee^n\cV = 0$, and the restrictions of $\chr(\FF)$ are necessary for nondegeneracy of the bilinear form (which is used in the Faulkner construction). \end{remark}

 \begin{notation} Again, we need more auxiliary notation.
 For $1\leq i,j,p,q \leq n$, define:

 \end{notation}

 \begin{proposition} Let $\cV$ be a nonzero object in $\MGJSP$, $1 < n\in\NN$, and $\cW = \bigvee^n\cV$.
 Then: \begin{itemize} \item[1)] The bilinear form $\langle\cdot,\cdot\rangle$ on $\cW$ is given by the $n$-th symmetric superpower of the bilinear form of $\cV$.
 That is, it is determined, for parity-ordered elements $\vee_i f_i \in \bigvee^{(p,n-p)}\cV^-$, $\vee_j v_j \in \bigvee^{(q,n-q)}\cV^+$, by